openvinotoolkit/datumaro/docs/developer_guide.md

 Projects are intended for complex use of Datumaro.
-They provide means of persistence, versioning, high-level operations for datasets and Datumaro extending.
-A project provides access to build trees and revisions, data sources, models, config, plugins and cache.
+They provide means of persistence, versioning, high-level operations for datasets and Datumaro extension.
+A project provides access to build trees and revisions, data sources, models, configuration, plugins and cache.
 Projects can have multiple data sources, which are merged on dataset creation by joining.
 Project configuration is available in `project.config`.
 To add a data source into a `Project`, use the `import_source()` method.
 The build tree